rrid-ucb/pubpub-airtable-gateway/README.md

 This package contains a series of scripts and convenience functions used to sync content from [Airtable](https://airtable.com) bases to [PubPub Platform](https://knowledgefutures.org/platform) using the two system's APIs.
 The code has been tested in production, but is somewhat rough and error-prone.
 Use at your own risk.
-In the future, we plan to build some of this functionality into Platform as an Action or Integration, but we anticipate
+In the future, we plan to build some of this functionality into Platform as an Action or Integration, but we anticipate more custom applications will need to use this package or its successors for the forseeable future.

 ## Setup